Milk Thistle Benefits, Side Effects and Dosage - Dr. Axe

 Thanks to the antioxidant content of milk thistle, the herb may actually help slow the aging process.
 This applies to both the surface of your skin and your organs, as antioxidants can protect your body from chronic disease.

-Milk thistle’s protective qualities of the skin make it great for reducing visible signs of aging, so consuming milk thistle may be an easy way to prevent skin cancer and skin damage, such as acne, dark spots, wrinkles, lines and discoloration.
+Milk thistle’s protective qualities of the skin make it great for reducing visible signs of aging, so consuming milk thistle may help prevent skin cancer and skin damage, such as acne, dark spots, wrinkles, lines and discoloration.

 Although the research on this topic is limited to mostly animal studies, one trial published in Photochemistry and Photobiology found that silymarin protected the skin of mice from UV-induced oxidative stress and helped reduce inflammation.